XHRM-FM

-XHRM-FM (92.5 MHz "Magic 92.5") is an English-language rhythmic adult contemporary radio station serving the areas of Tijuana, Baja California, Mexico and San Diego, California, United States.
-XHRM's concession is held by the Mexican company Comunicación XERSA, S.A. de C.V., and XHRM is one of four Tijuana/San Diego stations programmed by Local Media San Diego LLC.
+XHRM-FM (92.5 MHz "Magic 92.5") is an English-language rhythmic adult contemporary radio station serving the areas of Tijuana, Baja California, Mexico, and San Diego, California, United States.
+XHRM's concession is held by the Mexican company Comunicación XERSA, S.A. de C.V., and XHRM is one of three Tijuana/San Diego stations programmed by Local Media San Diego LLC.
 The station's studios are in San Diego's Sorrento Valley district, with transmitting facilities located atop Mount San Antonio in Tijuana.

 History

 XHRM was tentatively assigned in 1967 to José Luis Rivas Marentes, with the proposed frequency of 99.3 MHz.
 Rivas Marentes, doing business as Radio Moderna Mexicana, S.A., obtained the concession—now for 92.5 FM—on January 19, 1972; while other concessions had been issued earlier, XHRM is recognized as Baja California's first FM station.
-92.5 FM debuted in February 1979 as San Diego's first Urban contemporary FM station, featuring soul, rap, and gospel music.
+92.5 FM debuted in February 1979 as San Diego's first urban contemporary FM station, featuring soul, rap, and gospel music.
 Although owned by a Mexican company (as required by Mexican law), it was programmed by a U.S. company.
 At the time, it was the only San Diego station managed by blacks and programmed specifically for the black community.

-XHRM became one of the first stations in the U.S. to regularly play Freestyle songs as a part of their playlist.
+XHRM became one of the first stations in the U.S. to regularly play freestyle songs as a part of their playlist.
 The combination of Latin-based Freestyle songs along with the station's original mainstream R&B sound was a success and was the station's signature for the decade.

 In 1988 and 1989, a dispute opened between the US programmers and the Mexican concession holders.
 In January 1988, the Tijuana transmitter was toppled in a storm; it took nine months to build a new permanent tower, during which time XHRM's power was drastically cut and the station lost its national advertising accounts.
 The station's studio equipment also began to fail, which exacerbated its problems.
 The programmers ceased to pay their monthly fees in a last-ditch effort to get Radio Moderna Mexicana to bail them out.

 In November 1989, Radio Moderna Mexicana ordered the US programmers to cease operating the station for non-payment.
 The station, now operated directly by the concessionaire, then changed to "Power 92-5", playing soft rock and dance music (in essence, a Rhythmic Top 40) and whose flip predated another station that would later flip to the same format in April 1990, XHITZ, which would become XHRM's sister station more than a decade later.